 Most freezer labels fall into two categories: those meant for dry conditions, and those meant for conditions where frost and/or moisture might be associated with the cold.
 Dry freezer labels tend to be made of paper; wet freezer labels are always made of moisture-resistant synthetics like plastics and vinyls.
 All our freezer labels come with pressure sensitive (PS) self-adhesive coatings that require only firm pressure to adhere; no need for heat or water activation.

 In addition to specialized, ready-to-apply custom labels, we offer blank freezer-label templates, so you can print your own.
-Formats include both roll and sheet.
+Formats include both roll and sheet, whether you want your labels pre-printed or blank.

-For more information about freezer labels, check our new site www.freezer-labels.com.
+For more information about freezer labels, check our new freezer labels website.
+We discuss the types of substrates used in cold environments, the various type of labels we offer and their specifications (including maximum cold restrictions), types of low temperature adhesives, and even the difference between all-temp and freezer labels.
 You'll learn everything you ever wanted to know about freezer labels—and maybe a little more!